-The responsibility for safe testing of automated vehicles on roads, which are publicly accessible always lies with the testing organisation.
+The responsibility for safe testing of automated vehicles on public roads always lies with the testing organisation.
 The sole compliance with the regulations of this Code of Practice is not considered sufficient to ensure safe testing.

-In any case, all existing international, European, federal and state regulations, ordinances and directives concerning road traffic and, in particular, the road police and motor vehicle regulations must be complied with, unless an exception has been granted by means of a certificate within the Ordinance on Automated Driving (AutomatFahrV)1.
+In any case, all existing international, European, federal and state regulations, ordinances and directives concerning road traffic and, in particular, the road police and motor vehicle regulations must be complied with, unless an exception has been granted by means of a certificate within the Automated Driving Ordinance (AutomatFahrV)1.